 For the most part dryers are controlled by temperature changes and Field Track – Dryer Control is no different.
 Where Field Track – Dryer Control differs is the timing of the changes, the algorithm involved and the advanced control you have in directing how these elements interact to make the dryer do what you want, as you have far more knowledge than any software might have.

 Drying Concepts – Math

 Most dryers operate on a pretty simple algorithm: Measure temperature and do something.
-Sadly it can be even worse where the dryer simply stops the flow of grain until it reaches our set temperature and then opens the discharge until the temperature gets to x points below our target where it again closes the discharge and repeats the cycle.
-In additional to this some safeguards might be place that the discharge can only be closed for x minutes.
-This can mean that grain that is getting wetter places the dryer into a spiral of failure and a continuous dryer becomes a major resource hog in time and man power to keep it under control.
+Some will use look up tables from someone’s research.
+Some may use ‘fuzzy’ logic which will vary the scale of these changes based on how far off target the dryer is.
+Sadly with other variables it can make matters worse such as stopping the flow of grain until it reaches a set temperature and then open the discharge until the temperature gets to x points below the target, where it again closes the discharge and repeats the cycle.
+In additional to this some safeguards might be place that the discharge can only be closed for x minutes for safety and with changing input grain this can soon unbalance the dryer create a slow cascade of failure from which the control system cannot recover.

 Due to the amount of uncontrollable variables at play and your detailed knowledge Field Track – Dryer Control simply enhances your problem solving process.
 You need a moisture and you may well know the temperature you need to reach to attain it.
 Field Track – Dryer Control controls the dryer, with a little know-how from us, to maintain what you require.
 If the input grain moisture varies so does the speed of the dryer.
 This is conducted in a methodical manner to match and maintain the relationship between the changes and your target.
 This is graphed for your review, so upon your return you can tweak the requirements, using your knowledge, safe in the knowledge the dryer will maintain your requirements with maximum throughput.